xcwen/ac-php/README.md

 and updates relatively soon after each commit or formal release.
 For more detail on setting up see [MELPA Getting Started][:melpa-gs:].

-You can install `ac-php` manually by adding following to your init file :
+You can install `ac-php` manually by adding following to your init file:

 ``` elisp
 (unless (package-installed-p 'ac-php)